 The US Bureau of Transportation Statistics downloads agencies’ static GTFS feeds a few times each year and uses the source feeds to produce nation-wide geospatial layers in the National Transportation Atlas Database (NTAD).
 The collected GTFS source data is not released to the public.

-- agencies: point geometries for 520 transit agency’s headquarters along with some metadata about each agency
+- NTM Agencies: point geometries for transit agencies' headquarters along with some metadata about each agency

-- stops: point geometries for 467,637 transit stops and a subset of the metadata available about stops in the source GTFS feeds
+- NTM Stops: point geometries for transit stops and a subset of the metadata available about stops in the source GTFS feeds

-- routes: line geometries for 52,459 transit routes and a subset of the metadata available about routes in the source GTFS feeds
+- NTM Routes: line geometries for transit routes and a subset of the metadata available about routes in the source GTFS feeds

 The three layers are served to the public using the BTS Open Data portal, which is powered by Esri ArcGIS Online.
-The portal enables basic browsing of each layer, as well as download of each layer in the following formats:
+The portal enables basic browsing of each layer, as well as download for use in desktop GIS software or scripts.

 Comparison of transit stop coverage